Tips for finding a Computed Tomography (CT) scan near me

 - CT scan with & without contrast:: $300 – $1,000

-It depends on the type of insurance.
+It depends on the type of insurance and your insurance company.
 Usually, a large deductible or a co-pay is required.
 As a high-deductible patient, you might be asked to pay $1,200 – $4,000 fee before your insurance kicks in, so it’s best to search around for the best deals.

 How can I save on CT scan costs?